How To Check Resistance In A Circuit

 Safety Precautions

-When measuring resistance in a circuit, it's crucial to ensure that the circuit is de-energized.
+When measuring resistance in a circuit, it's crucial to check that the circuit is de-energized.
 Never measure resistance in a live circuit, as this can damage the multimeter and pose a safety hazard.
 Also, make sure to isolate the component you are measuring from the rest of the circuit to avoid parallel resistance paths that can affect the measurement.
 Always double-check your connections and settings on the multimeter before taking a reading.

 Trends and Latest Developments